adnan-984/Cognizant_6364530_Adnan/README.md

   - Exercise 2: E-commerce Platform Search Function
   - Exercise 7: Financial Forecasting

+## Folder also has a subfolder for output screenshots for all the programs by name.
 ## 📌 Note for Reviewers

 Please open the Week1 folders and extract the subfolders to view the Java files organized into the above subfolders.
 Each exercise includes clearly named `.java` files with comments for easy understanding and execution.